sami-hatna66/UBudget/README.md

 #  UBudget

-UBudget is an ios budgeting app intended for people with a fixed amount of mony to live on for a set amount of time.
+UBudget is an ios budgeting app intended for people living on a fixed amount of money for a set amount of time.
 UBudget is coded in Swift, using SwiftUI for the GUI, UserDefaults for local persistent storage and Firebase for online persistent storage.

 ---